(Objectives & Key Results)

 It's execution that's everything."

-To help as you look to pull your OKRs together, I've created the following template to guide your thinking and structure your goal setting.
+To help as you look to pull your OKRs together, the following template will guide your thinking and structure your goal setting:

 The template comprises of three sections:

 1. Big Picture - your primary drivers and ambitions as an individual, team, or business

 2. OKRs - your specific Objective and Key Results for the project / period in question